 Testing for Esophageal Cancer

-Both of these techniques allow Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; to view the end of the esophagus and determine whether or not the normal lining has changed to look for potential dysplasia.
+Both of these techniques allow Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; to view the end of the esophagus and determine whether or not the normal lining has changed to look for potential dysplasia.

 - Upper Endoscopy: Your doctor will first perform an imaging procedure of the Esophagus using Endoscopy to see if there are sufficient changes for Barrett’s Esophagus.
 In an Upper Endoscopy, the physician passes a thin, flexible tube called an endoscope through the mouth and into the esophagus, stomach, and duodenum.
 The endoscope has a camera lens and a light source and projects images onto a video monitor.
 This allows the physician to see if there is a change in the lining of the Esophagus.
 If your doctor suspects Barrett’s esophagus, a sample of tissue (biopsy) will be taken to make a definitive diagnosis.